Aged Care Reforms

 In-Home Care

-- Support Levels: The number of support levels will increase from four to ten, with 8 ongoing service levels combined with restorative car and end of life care.
+- Support Levels: The number of support levels will increase from four to ten, with 8 ongoing service levels combined with restorative care and end of life care.
 The maximum Government funding will grow to $78,000 per year, compared to the current $60,000.

 - Cost Sharing: Costs will be divided into three categories: clinical care, independence supports, and everyday living supports.
 The government will cover clinical care costs, but individuals will pay more for independence and everyday living supports based on their financial means.
 Current Home Care Packages are 95% funded by the Government and 5% funded by the recipient.
-It is anticipated to be 11% recipient / 89%Government funding moving forward.
+It is anticipated to be 11% recipient / 89% Government funding moving forward.

 - Regulated Pricing: For the first time, the maximum price of home care services will be regulated to prevent facilities overcharging.